 Students enrolled in two programs (the music education program and the B.M., G.P.D., or M.M. in music performance) begin their studies in music education in the summer.
 They are considered to be enrolled as music education students.
 During the summer semester, these students are billed and given scholarships as music education students.

 During the academic year, these students are considered to be enrolled as students in their B.M., M.M., or G.P.D. program.
 They take those courses during the day, and they take additional music education courses in the evenings.
-The students are billed and scholarshipped as students in their B.M., M.M., or G.P.D. program until they reach the maximum number of credits that can be taken in those programs (18 credits for undergraduates, 10 for M.M. students in performance or composition, 12 for M.M. students in opera, 13 for M.F.A. students and seven for G.D.P. in performance).
-Any credits taken over that maximum number of credits are billed and scholarshipped as music education credits.
+These students are billed and awarded scholarships as students in their B.M., M.M., or G.P.D. program until they reach the maximum number of credits that can be taken in those programs.
+Any credits taken over that maximum number of credits are billed and considered for scholarships as music education credits.
 Students complete their B.M., M.M., or G.P.D. program first, and they graduate from that program.
 After this point, the students are considered to be enrolled only as music education students.
 They take the remaining music education courses that they need for their degree program.
-They graduate from the Music Education Program and receive their M.M.Ed or G.D.M.E. when they have completed their program.

 Dually enrolled undergraduate students are in an unusual situation regarding their financial aid eligibility.
-They become graduate students as soon as they start to take their music education classes.
-These students will be considered independent and will no longer have to report their parent’s income information on the FAFSA.
-This is a double edged sword: While dually enrolled undergraduates become eligible for graduate level loans, they also become ineligible for undergraduate financial aid such as the Pell and SEO Grants and the Parent PLUS Loan.
+They become graduate students as soon as they start to take their music education classes in the summer of their junior year.
+These students will be considered independent and will no longer have to report their parents' income information on the FAFSA.
+This is a double-edged sword: While dually enrolled undergraduates become eligible for graduate-level loans, they also become ineligible for undergraduate financial aid such as the Pell and SEO grants and the Parent PLUS Loan.
 Dually enrolled undergraduates become ineligible for undergraduate financial aid even during the regular academic year when they’re taking their B.M. classes.

-Less than full time enrollment—Financial aid is reduced when a student takes a less than full time number of credits.
-Students are responsible for being aware at all times of whether their enrollment status is full-time, half-time, or less than half-time.
-Once a student drops below half-time status, they are no longer eligible for any federal loan aid (Direct Unsubsidized Loan and Direct Grad PLUS Loan).
-They also become subject to loan repayment.
+Less than Full-Time Enrollment—Financial aid is reduced when a student takes less than a full-time number of credits.
+Students are responsible for knowing at all times of whether their enrollment status is full time, half time, or less than half time.
+Once a student drops below half time, he or she is no longer eligible for any federal loan aid (Direct Unsubsidized Loan and Direct Grad PLUS Loan).
+The student also becomes subject to loan repayment.

-Temporary Leave—If a student doesn't attend for a semester or longer, they are considered to have withdrawn for the purposes of federal financial aid.
-If the student has taken out federal loans, they will be reported to the federal government as a withdraw and their loan grace period will start as of their last date of attendance.
+Temporary Leave—If a student doesn't attend for a semester or longer, he or she is considered to have withdrawn for the purposes of federal financial aid.
+If the student has taken out federal loans, he or she will be reported to the federal government as withdrawn and the loan grace period will start as of the student's last date of attendance.

-Repaying Student Loans—When a student graduates or drops below half-time status, their loan status changes.
+Repaying Student Loans—When a student graduates or drops below half-time status, his or her loan status changes.
 Some loans, such as the Direct Student Loans, go into a grace period and then into a repayment status.
 Other loans, such as the Grad PLUS and many alternative loans, go directly into repayment.